Earth rotation and time-domain reconstruction of polarization states for continuous gravitational waves from a known pulsar: Time-domain Reconstruction for periodic GWs

 where $n$ is an integer.
-It is sufficient to consider only $h_I(t)$ for $t \in [0, T_P)$ because of being periodic.
+It is sufficient to consider $h_I(t)$ only for $t \in [0, T_P)$ because of being periodic.

-For the sake of simplicity, we focus on one day as the observational duration, where the number of the GW cycles in one day is $N \equiv [T_E/T_P]$ for the Gauss symbol $[ \: ]$, namely the integer part.
+For the sake of simplicity, we focus on one day as the observational duration, where the number of the GW cycles in one day is $N_E \equiv [T_E/T_P]$ for the Gauss symbol $[ \: ]$, namely the integer part as shown by Figure \ref{figure-period}.
 Note that $h(t)$ is cyclic with period $T_P$, while $F_I(t)$ has another period $T_E$.
+See Figure \ref{figure-F} for a daily variation of $F_I(t)$ for each polarization.